New method of bandlimited extrapolation: Abstract

 \section{Abstract}

 The paper deals with numerical solution of the Fredholm integral equation associated with the classical problem of extrapolating bandlimited functions known on $(-1,1)$ to the entire real line.
-The approach presented can be characterized as the degenerate kernel method using the spherical Bessel functions as basis functions.
-This discretization also facilitates the solution of the associated eigenvalue problem whose eigenfunctions are the prolate spheroidal wave functions of order zero, thus yielding a new method of computing these functions on the entire real line.
-These ideas are then extended to Fredholm integral equations whose kernel belongs to a class of bandlimited functions that are square integrable.
-The proposed discretization scheme is used to solve the associated eigenvalue problem as well as the inverse problem that arises in the estimation of object function from its image function.
+The approach presented can be characterized as the degenerate kernel method using the spherical Bessel functions as basis functions where the Tikhonov regularization is applied at the discrete level in order to deal with the ill-posedness of the problem.